On the Brownian separable permuton: Introduction

 \subsection{Comments and perspectives}

-Let us mention another natural family of permutations: the doubly-alternating Baxter permutations, which are also the doubly- alternating separable permutations \cite{Ouchterlony}, and are counted by the Catalan numbers.
+Let us mention another natural family of permutations: the doubly-alternating Baxter permutations, which are also the doubly-alternating separable permutations \cite{Ouchterlony}, and are counted by the Catalan numbers.
 The fact that they enjoy a tree decomposition similar to separable permutations, along with simulations \cite{DokosPak}, allows to boldly conjecture that they converge to the Brownian separable permuton of parameter $1/2$.
-Under the conjecture just stated, the main result of Dokos and Pak \cite[Thm 1.1]{DokosPak} would provide another expression for the density function $\alpha$ of $\E\mu^{1/2}$: for $0\leq x\leq \min(y ,1-y)$,

-the values on whole unit square being recovered through the invariance under isometries of the square.
-We were unable to find a direct analytical proof of the equality with the expression of \cref{thm:expectation} for $p=1/2$.